AjithGeorge/NunitWithAllureReporting/README.md

 ## Execution Steps:
 1. Clone/Download the repo.
-2. Run the tests through any means.
+1. Run the Tests.
+2. Allure Results will get generated in \bin\Debug\netcoreapp2.2\allure-results
-3. Execute the bat/batch file.
+3. Run the batch file.
-3. Report will get generated in *"/allure-2.13.0/bin/allure-report"* folder.
+4. Resulting report will get generated in the allure-2.13.0\bin\allure-report folder.
+5. To get the history/trend details, copy the history folder of previous run to allure-results and later generate the report.